DaoCloud/DaoCloud-docs/docs/en/docs/blogs/230427-victoriametrics.md

 ### Other

-Support many functions that Prometheus has, such as Prometheus's label rewriting, federation and other functions.
+Support many features that Prometheus has, such as Prometheus's label rewriting, federation and other features.

 ## Comparison with Prometheus